Searching...

 Basics of AC Power Supply

-The "2018 Hokkaido Eastern Iburi Earthquake" that occurred on September 6, 2018, and the typhoon No. 15 in 2019 brought about a "blackout" that caused the power supply to completely stop.
+In Japan, The "2018 Hokkaido Eastern Iburi Earthquake" that occurred on September 6, 2018, and typhoon No. 15 in 2019 brought about a "blackout" that caused the power supply to completely stop.
 Due to these factors, the power plants or the electric wires were damaged, making it impossible to supply electricity for a long time.

 The AC power is transmitted at 60 Hz in western Japan and 50 Hz in eastern Japan.
 Naturally, power cannot be exchanged as it is between areas with different frequencies.
 Therefore, power will be exchanged through facilities that perform frequency conversion.